-- 20.01 All work requested from seniority employees by the Board on the following recognized holidays will be paid for at the rate of time and one-half (1⁄2) of normal rate, over and above the regular pay for the recognized holiday.
+- 20.01 All work requested from seniority employees by the Board on the following recognized holidays will be paid for at the rate of time and one-half (1⁄2) of the normal rate, over and above the regular pay for the recognized holiday.
 A seniority employee called out to work on such holidays listed below shall be entitled to a minimum of four (4) hours of pay at the aforementioned rates.

 - 1. New Years' Day

+- 2. Family Day

-- 2. Good Friday
+- 3. Good Friday

-- 3. Easter Monday
+- 4. Easter Monday

-- 4. Victoria Day
+- 5. Victoria Day

-- 5. Dominion Day (Canada Day)
+- 6. Canada Day

-- 6. Civic Holiday
+- 7. Civic Holiday

-- 7. Labour Day
+- 8. Labour Day

-- 8. Thanksgiving Day - 9.
-Christmas Day - 10.
-Boxing Day - 11.
-Any other day proclaimed as a holiday by the Federal, Provincial or Municipal Government - 20.02 In the event of any of the above mentioned holidays falling on a Saturday or Sunday, the day substituted by the Federal, Provincial or Municipal Government shall be observed.
+- 9. Thanksgiving Day

+- 10. Christmas Day

+- 11. Boxing Day

+- 12. Any other day proclaimed as a holiday by the Federal, Provincial or Municipal Government

+- 20.02 In the event of any of the above mentioned holidays falling on a Saturday or Sunday, the day substituted by the Federal, Provincial or Municipal Government shall be observed.
 For all such holidays, seniority employees shall have the day off with pay at their regular rate of pay for their regularly scheduled hours of work.
 Seniority employees must work the last scheduled day before the listed holiday and the next scheduled day after the holiday to qualify for holiday pay, unless the employee is off sick, on vacation, or on any approved leave, other than leave of absence for personal reasons.
-An employee who is off sick must submit a doctor's certificate to qualify for holiday payment. - 20.03 All seniority employees shall be off, with pay, on Christmas Eve and New Year's Eve, provided they do not fall on a scheduled school day, as a substitution for the removal of Remembrance Day by the Provincial Government as a recognized holiday.
+An employee who is off sick must submit a doctor's certificate to qualify for holiday payment.

+- 20.03 All seniority employees shall be off, with pay, on Christmas Eve and New Year's Eve, provided they do not fall on a scheduled school day, as a substitution for the removal of Remembrance Day by the Provincial Government as a recognized holiday.
 In the event of a call out by the Board on either of those two days, the provisions of Article 20.01 shall apply for pay purposes.
-In the event that Remembrance Day is reinstituted by the Provincial Government, then the former Article 18.03 in the March 1, 1980 to February 28, 1983 Sault Ste.
+In the event that Remembrance Day is reinstituted by the Provincial Government, then the former Article 18.03 in the March

+1, 1980 to February 28, 1983 Sault Ste.
 Marie Agreement shall be re-instituted.